 - 0.5 teaspoon Garlic granules

-- In a large bowl, combine the Panko breadcrumbs, Parmesan, salt, pepper and garlic powder.
+- In a large bowl, combine 100 g Panko breadcrumbs, 60 g Parmesan, 1 pinch Sea salt and black pepper and 0.5 teaspoon Garlic granules.
 Set aside.

-- Take a piece of chicken and dip into the egg, then coat in the in Panko mixture.
+- Take a piece the 300 g Chicken breast and dip into 1 Egg (whisked), then coat in the in Panko mixture.
 Put on a baking tray.
 Repeat with all of the chicken pieces.

-- Put the breaded chicken on a lightly oiled baking tray in a preheated oven at 200C.
-Bake for 12 -15 minutes (flipping halfway through) until the breadcrumbs are crisp and the chicken is cooked through.
+- Put the breaded chicken on a lightly oiled baking tray into the oven.
+Bake for 12-15 minutes (flipping halfway through) until the breadcrumbs are crisp and the chicken is cooked through.

 - Serve with a sprinkling of fresh chopped basil for extra flavour.